 Looking towards Parkgate from Thurstaston

-redshank, greenshank, golden plover, and pink-footed geese.
-Moving on down the estuary, I called it at Parkgate but saw no sign of any Hen harriers.
-The short-eared owl was still showing at Burton Marsh but was distant, along with a great white egret.
-The last place I visited was Burton RSP, where the green winged teal was showing from the reception hide.
-A Marsh Harrier also showed well in the comfort of a nice warm hide, along with a green sandpiper and a water rail.
-I then walked around and got good views of Sisken and Redpoll.
-Two Jacksnipes were distant from Marsh covert hide.
-The long-eared owl has now moved and isn't showing that well; apparently it has been disturbed by idiots trying to get to close.
+Next port of call was Heswall, where I had good views of Spotted redshank, Greenshank, Golden plover, and Pink-footed geese.
+Moving on down the estuary, I called in at Parkgate but saw no sign of any Hen harriers.
+The Short-eared owl was still showing at Burton Marsh but was distant, along with a Great white egret.
+The last place I visited was Burton RSPB, where the Green-winged teal was showing from the reception hide.
+A Marsh Harrier also showed well in the comfort of a nice warm hide, along with a Green sandpiper and a Water rail.
+I then walked around and got good views of Siskin and Redpoll.
+Two Jack snipes were distant from the Marsh covert hide.
+The Long-eared owl has now moved and isn't showing that well; apparently, it has been disturbed by idiots trying to get too close.

 A walk over to Burton Marsh watchpoint produced another Short-eared owl, Bewick's, and Whooper swans.